 Provide any relevant information about the home

 Since you likely know your home better than your design team, you should share any relevant details that might help them better understand the space they’ll be working in.

-What happens after your asbuilt survey?
+What happens after your as-built survey?

 The next step in the design process will be to develop a handful of different design concepts for you to consider as your remodel begins to take shape.
 However, before they do this, you and your design team will have a pre-concepts meeting.

 Want to learn more about the remodeling process?